Rounge-lab/VirMake/README.md

 Ensure all commands are run from the root directory of the repository.

-2.Run a dry-run of the pipeline:
+2. Run a dry-run of the pipeline:

 ```
 ./virmake run -n